ryandc-yeo/CloudScripter/README.md

     - **Amazon EC2**: Virtual machine instances for running scripts and processing input files
     - **AWS IAM**: Identity and Access Management for securing access to AWS resources

-## AWS Setup Instructions
+## Setup Instructions

-Follow these steps to set up and run the project:
+Follow these steps to get started and run the project:

 ### 1. Clone the Repository